New Hampshire

 New Hampshire’s outdoor lifestyle is deeply ingrained in its culture, but does it influence sports betting behavior?
 Unlike city dwellers who are constantly connected, many NH residents and visitors spend their weekends hiking, skiing, or camping, which takes them off the grid.
 This raises an interesting question: Do outdoor enthusiasts bet less, or do they place their wagers before disappearing into the wilderness?

 Another factor is seasonality.
-During peak outdoor seasons betting activity may dip as people prioritize different recreation activities over watching games.
-However, NH’s strong connection to Boston sports teams ensures that even the most dedicated hikers are likely to formulate some bets for a big game.
+During peak outdoor seasons, betting activity may decrease as people prioritize alternative recreational activities over watching games.
+However, NH’s strong connection to Boston sports teams means even the most dedicated hikers are likely to place bets on a big game.

 Ultimately, while NH’s outdoor culture fosters a different betting style, it doesn’t mean the state loses betting handle during peak outdoor months.
 Instead, those bettors just have an alternate handicapping approach that contrasts with those bettors who like to watch the game for a bit before jumping in on the action with a live wager.